For K-8 School Leaders

 Your school is already using AI.
 You just don't have a plan for it yet.

 68% of teachers are using AI tools weekly.
-Most are doing it without district approval, without privacy vetting, and without any policy governing student data.
+Most of them are doing it without district approval, without privacy vetting, and without any policy governing how student data is handled.
 That's not their fault.
 It's a leadership gap.

 School boards are starting to ask questions.
 Parents are worried.
-And the guidance from state agencies is a 50-page framework document no one has time to read.
+And the guidance coming from state agencies is a 50-page framework document that no one has time to read before the next staff meeting.

-K-8 AI exists to fill that gap with practical, ready-to-use guidance a leader can act on this week.
+K-8 AI exists to fill that gap — with the practical, ready-to-use guidance that a K-8 school leader can actually act on this week.
+Not theory.
+Not a consultant's pitch deck.
+What to do when your board asks for answers on Monday.

-• 02"I'm being asked to present an AI policy to the board and have no idea where to start."
+• 02 "I've been asked to present an AI policy to the school board next month and I have no idea where to start."

-• 03"I don't know which AI tools are FERPA-compliant and which put student data at risk."
+• 03 "I don't know which AI tools are FERPA-compliant and which ones put student data at risk."

-• 04"My staff wants training but we have no budget for a consultant."
+• 04 "My staff wants AI training, but we have no budget for a consultant and no one internally who knows where to begin."

-• 05"I want to implement AI responsibly but I'm worried about moving too fast."
+• 05 "I want to implement AI responsibly but I'm worried about moving too fast and getting something wrong."

 The AI Policy Checklist for K-8 School Leaders

 Five things to get right before your school goes any further with AI.
-Written by a practitioner.
-Ready to use this week.
+Ready for your school this week.

 01